 - Other variations: Business Transformation Coach/Consultant, Agile Transformation Architect

 A Team Coach is concerned with creating a unit that can consistently and sustainably keep increasing its throughput, while decreasing its lead time.
-This is the most common level of Agile Coaching seen in organizations, where the Coach establishes team roles and responsibilities, sets up boards, teaches and guides the facilitation of agile ceremonies, introduces continuous learning, etc. A Team Coach generally has experience as a Scrum Master, Product Owner or both.
+This is the most common level of Agile Coaching seen in organizations, where the Coach establishes team roles and responsibilities, help sets up work boards, teach and guides the facilitation of agile ceremonies, introduces continuous learning, etc. Team coaches have expertise in Scrum, Kanban and perhaps some experience in a scaled framework like Scaled Agile Framework (SAFe) or Scrum@Scale.
+A Team Coach generally has experience as a Scrum Master, Product Owner or both.

 A Program Coach’s concern is the coordination of multiple teams working on the same Program or Value Stream.
 Programs and Value Streams emerge when an organization has large Product(s) that need to change fast.
 The required volume of work exceeds what one team can deliver in a given timeframe, so work gets done in parallel by multiple development and specialist teams, and across a larger timeframe, e.g. months instead of weeks.
 Some of the teams, e.g. infrastructure teams, may not even be working in an agile way, which further complicates the coordination and synchronization of Program/Value Stream work, increasing the need for a Program Coach.